GulshanKumar4/merge_bot/README.md

                         DISABLED because passing credentials on the command line is insecure:
                         You can still set it via ENV variable or config file, or use "--ssh-key-file" flag.
-                           [env var: MERGE_SSH_KEY] (default: None) --ssh-key-file FILE   Path to the private ssh key for marge so it can clone/push.
+                           [env var: MERGE_SSH_KEY] (default: None) --ssh-key-file FILE   Path to the private ssh key for merge so it can clone/push.
-                           [env var: MARGE_SSH_KEY_FILE] (default: None) --embargo INTERVAL[,..]
+                           [env var: MERGE_SSH_KEY_FILE] (default: None) --embargo INTERVAL[,..]
                         Time(s) during which no merging is to take place, e.g. "Friday 1pm - Monday 9am"
                            or "Fri 12:30 Europe/London - Mon 08:00 Europe/London"